 - Keep both titles short (50 characters or less recommended);

-- The headline should be catchy enough to catch user’s attention;
+- The headline should be catchy enough to catch the user’s attention;

-- The average number of characters is 60-70.
+- The recommended number of characters is 60-70.
 More characters will not show up in Google's SERP;

 - Place significant keywords closer to the beginning of the Header;

 - The dilution of the main queries with low-frequency queries is allowed;

 - The use of question enumeration is not recommended;